TahaW863/Chegg-Bot-whatever-you-name-it/README.md

+## This method is NOT WORKING ANY MORE
 # Chegg-Bot-whatever-you-name-it
 it's SCRAPING TOOL
 **Please consider looking into the api method - learn about how to look into newtwork and how the website communicate**